 Vessels subject to this chapter are assigned a survey frequency category in accordance with Schedule 3 of Marine Order 503.
-This survey frequency will be specified on the vessels certificate of survey at the time of its issue.
+This survey frequency will be specified on the vessel's certificate of survey at the time of its issue.

-Table 7 - Survey Frequency Categories (see 503)
+Table 7 - Survey Frequency Categories (see Marine Order 503)

 Table 7 has been removed.
-Please refer to Marine Order 503 Schedule 3.
+Please refer to Marine Order 503 Schedule 3 to determine the survey frequency category of a vessel.